 - 4 IMAC (Install-Move-Add-Change), Retire/Re-use and Disposal

-- 5 System tools for IT asset management
+- 5 IT asset management software and system tools

 The International Association of Information Technology Asset Managers